-Building your personal resilience and well-being will help balance your personal and business life, having your mental well-being understood and in a stable place will better aid to the business resilience side of the farm.
-Some examples can be seen below and further can be found under Personal Well-being on FarmWell.
+Building your personal resilience and wellbeing will help balance your personal and business life.
+Having your mental wellbeing understood and in a stable place will help to support the business resilience side of the farm.
+Some examples can be seen below and further can be found under Personal Wellbeing on FarmWell.

-- It is important to have people to talk to as well as and aside from farming matters, acting as a good distraction for your mental well-being.
+- It is important to have people to talk to about farming matters and non-farming matters.

-- An example could be setting enough time aside to ensure quality time is had with family members, joining a social club such as the local YFC or local village groups, alternatively online social forums can be good to interact with like minded people, such forums and groups can be found on FarmWell under Farming Forums and Social Groups .
+- An example could be setting enough time aside to ensure quality time is had with family members or joining a social club such as the local YFC or local village groups.
+Alternatively online social forums can be good to interact with like-minded people.
+Some examples can be found on FarmWell under Farming Forums and Social Groups .

 Mental wellbeing balance

-- A good place to being developing your mental well-being could be through Mindfulness.
+- A good place to begin developing your mental wellbeing could be through Mindfulness.

-These two examples above provide just a snipit of ways to develop your personal resilience, further information on developing personal resilience can be found under Personal Well-being on FarmWell.
+The two examples above provide ways to develop your personal resilience.
+Further information on developing personal resilience can be found under Personal Well-being on FarmWell.

 - A digital legacy is the digital information that is available about someone following their death.
 This might include their social media profiles, online conversations, photos, videos, gaming profiles and their website or blog.